 - Expensive shoes will use a better quality sole that’s designed to last up to three times longer than the average lifespan

 And there you have it.
-Now go forth and grace those feet with our selection of the finest Oxford shoes $300 can score you (some are over $300 due to currency fluctuations).
+Now go forth and grace those feet with our selection of the finest Oxford shoes available to buy right now.